 Now that you have a better panorama of what sights you can visit on your Windsor day trip, it helps to put them all together into an itinerary.
 Here’s my suggestion for how to spend a day in Windsor, but you can obviously change it around to suit your own interests.

-- Grab your train in Paddington or Waterloo and descend in the Windsor & Eton Central railway station.
+- Grab your train in Paddington or Waterloo and disembark at the Windsor & Eton Central railway station.
 From there, walk to Windsor Castle (six minutes away by foot.)

 - Take the morning easy and explore Windsor Castle and St. George’s Chapel.